easy-software-ufal/annotations_repos/search_projects_csharp/README.md

-# Find bugs related to Code annotations.
+# Find bugs related to Code Annotations.
 #### C# version.
 This script is written with python.
 It crawls over C# projects hosted on GitHub, gets its closed issues and then returns those containing the word 'Attribute' or C# code annotation regex (\[\w+\])+.
 Finally, it saves the results at **reports** directory, over directories named after projects, each contaning the filtered issues.